OKEAMAH/Git/contrib/taquito-rpc-bin/README.md

-# Taquito RPC package
+# Taquito RPC-bin package

+*This package is intended to become an alternative to Taquito RPC package, which queries the node in text-mode, using Json as a format for the data, whereas this present package uses binary mode, which reduces the load on the node and the quantity of data transiting on the network.
-*Documentation can be found [here](https://tezostaquito.io/docs/rpc_package)*
-*TypeDoc style documentation is available on-line [here](https://tezostaquito.io/typedoc/modules/_taquito_rpc.html)*
+*Documentation can be found [here](https://tezostaquito.io/docs/rpc_package)* *TypeDoc style documentation is available on-line [here](https://tezostaquito.io/typedoc/modules/_taquito_rpc.html)*

-`@taquito/rpc` is an npm package that provides low-level methods and types to invoke RPC calls from a Nomadic Tezos RPC node.
+`@taquito/rpc-bin` is an npm package that provides low-level methods and types to invoke RPC calls in binary mode from a Nomadic Tezos RPC node, and is intended to be an alternative to `@taquito/rpc`.

 ## General Information

-The RPC package can be used to query the RPC API of your chosen node.
+The RPC-bin package can be used to query the RPC API of your chosen node in binary mode.
 Methods in the RPC package map one-to-one to the corresponding Tezos RPC API endpoints.
 All responses from the RPC are returns with TypeScript types.

-The higher-level `@taquito/taquito` package builds on this RPC package.

 ## Install

 ```
-npm i --save @taquito/rpc
+npm i --save @taquito/rpc-bin
 ```

 ## Usage